-The Federal Reserve embarked on a wild credit ride in the late 1990s that has dumped some $4 trillion in new money via the credit markets, making expansion of the loan sector both inevitable and unsustainable.
+The Federal Reserve embarked on a wild credit ride in the late 1990s that has dumped some four trillion dollars in new money via the credit markets, making expansion of the loan sector both inevitable and unsustainable.
 At the same time, the federal bureaus that manage and guarantee the bulk of mortgages have ballooned beyond belief.
 The popularity of subprime mortgages are the tip of a massive but buried debt mountain — all in the name of achieving the “American dream” of home ownership through massive government intervention.

 Say what you want to about this system, but it is not the free market at work.
-Indeed, the very existence of central banking is contrary to the capitalist ideal, in which money would be no different from any other good: produced and supplied by the market in accord with the moral law against theft and fraud.
-For the government to authorize a counterfeiter-in-chief is a direct attack on the sound money system of a market economy.
+Indeed, the very existence of central banking is contrary to the capitalist ideal, in which money would be no different from any other good: Produced and supplied by the market in accord with the moral law against theft and fraud.
+For the government to authorise a counterfeiter-in-chief is a direct attack on the sound money system of a market economy.

 Let’s move to the third assumption that government intervention can solve social and economic problems, with global warming at the top of the heap.
 Let’s say that we remain agnostic on the question of whether there is global warming and what the cause really is (there is no settled answer to either issue, despite what you hear).
-The very idea that putting the government in charge of changing the weather of the next 100 years is another notion from fantasy land.
+The very idea that putting the government in charge of changing the weather of the next one hundred years is another notion from fantasy land.

 The point about complexity counts against government intervention, not for it.
 The major contribution of F.A.
-Hayek to social theory is to point out that the social order — which extends to the whole of the world — is far too complicated to be managed by bureaus, but rather depends on the decentralized knowledge and decisions of billions of market actors.
+Hayek to social theory is to point out that the social order — which extends to the whole of the world — is far too complicated to be managed by bureaus, but rather depends on the decentralised knowledge and decisions of billions of market actors.
 In other words, he gave new credibility to the insight of the classical liberals that the social order is self-managing and can only be distorted by attempts to centrally plan.
 Planning, ironically, leads to social chaos.

 You don’t have to be a social scientist to understand this.
 Anyone who has experience with public-sector bureaucracies knows that they cannot do anything as well as markets, and however imperfect free markets are, they are vastly more efficient and humane in the long run than the public sector.
 That is because free markets trust the idea of freedom generally, whereas other systems imagine that the men in charge are as omniscient as gods.

-In one respect, the New York Times is right: there is always a demand for economic intervention.
+In one respect, the New York Times is right: There is always a demand for economic intervention.
 The government never minds having more power, and is always prepared to paper over the problems it creates.
-An economy not bludgeoned by powerful elites is the ideal we should seek, even if it has a name that is wildly unpopular: capitalism.
+An economy not bludgeoned by powerful elites is the ideal we should seek, even if it has a name that is wildly unpopular: Capitalism.